Mostyn Dragons F.C.: History

-The 2013–14 season saw changes within the club, with Bacon stepped down from management and becoming club secretary,and club veteran Geraint Rowlands appointed manager.
+The 2013–14 season saw changes within the club, with Bacon stepped down from management and becoming club secretary, and club veteran Geraint Rowlands appointed manager.
 The club finished sixth in the league.

-The following season saw the club finish an improved fourth, albeit 25 points away from the league winners, Queens Park.
+The following season saw the club finish an improved fourth, albeit 25 points away from the league winners, FC Queens Park.
 The club withdrew at the end of the season from the league.

+They returned to the league for the 2016–17 season, but withdrew again after the 2017–18 season.